entrptaher/playground-mocha-ci-test/readme.md

 And since we are using browser code inside puppeteer, it will throw errors like how `document is not defined` and such.
 We need to include `browser` as targets too, or apply workarounds.

 We are all good once we put and lint it.
 It might throw on some small warnings about best practices, we can fix them if we want, or move on.

+### Other quality checks

+If not enough, we can use other code quality checking tools such as `codacy`.
+All we have to do is add the project and it will do everything else itself.
+It will clone project, detect programming languages, run various code patterms and calculate project metrics.
+Finally it will give us a project certification with a grade A to F, A being best, F being worst.
+The sample repo might get A at beginning, or an F. But if we are not careful enough, it will scream at us later on just like the other tools we are using.

 ## Creating/Preparing CI environment